Liposuction Weight Loss Calculator

 Enter your height in inches

-Estimated fat to be removed in liters (typically 1-5 liters per session)
+Estimated fat removal in liters (typically 3-5 liters is safe)

 How to Use This Calculator